-Our experience as registered patent attorneys who specialize in patent litigation, coupled with our experience as both counsel and arbitrator in international commercial arbitration makes us uniquely qualified in the niche practice of patent arbitration.
+As registered patent attorneys specializing in patent litigation and experience as counsel and arbitrator in international commercial arbitration, we are uniquely qualified in the niche practice of patent arbitration.

-We represent client is both international and domestic patent arbitrations.
-While the arbitration of patent disputes is not a new or novel concept, wide-spread use of arbitration to resolve patent disputes has been elusive, in large part because of questions misconceptions about the arbitral process and/or a lack of appreciation of the significant benefits that arbitration can provide over litigation.
+We represent clients in both international and domestic patent arbitrations.
+Although patent arbitration is not a new concept, its widespread use has been elusive due to misconceptions about the process and a lack of appreciation for its significant benefits over litigation.

 Patent Infringement, Validity and Enforceability Are Arbitrable

-Parties Can Chose to Submit to Arbitration After a Dispute Arises
+Parties Can Choose to Submit to Arbitration After a Dispute Arises

 Traditionally, arbitrations involving patents most commonly arose from breaches of license agreements, research and development agreements, technology transfer agreements, and employment agreements.
 Most commonly, the agreement to arbitrate is set forth in a dispute resolution clause.
 Patent infringement/validity disputes typically do not arise from any contract.
 The lack of a prior agreement to arbitrate, however, is not an impediment to arbitration.
 Parties can agree to submit their patent infringement dispute to arbitration at any time – even after litigation has commenced.

-Some of the Substantial Benefits to Arbitrating Patent Disputes
+Some of the Substantial Benefits of Arbitrating Patent Disputes

 -